“A Seattle hotel that is just cool enough” – LA Daily News

 Hotel Ändra also offers sophisticated spaces for meetings and events with venues such as the Northern Lights Room, the Galleri and the Ändra Loft.
 We would love to help you arrange celebrations of any kind, private dinners, board meetings or other events.
 Events can be done together with exclusive catering by Tom Douglas – Seattle’s most celebrated chef and restauranteur.

 “Ändra” means “change” in Swedish, and changed is what we are.
-Now the premier in Seattle boutique hotels, the building first opened in 1926 as efficiency apartments and became a transfer station for members of the Women’s Army Corps from late 1945 through 1947.
-In the 1970s, the building was restored to become a small boutique hotel, and was thoroughly re-created as became Hotel Ändra in April 2004.
+Now one of the premier luxury hotels in downtown Seattle, the building first opened in 1926 as efficiency apartments and became a transfer station for members of the Women’s Army Corps from late 1945 through 1947.
+In the 1970s, the building was restored to become a small boutique hotel, and was thoroughly re-created to become Hotel Ändra in April 2004.

 The dramatic lobby fireplace, constructed of local split-grain granite, is surrounded by floor-to-ceiling maple bookshelves filled with books on Scandinavian culture, Northwest interests and an exquisite collection of colorful glass vases.

-The metal and wood stairs leading to the mezzanine level – known as the Living Room Loft – were commissioned by a local artist for the hotel.
-Floating above the hotel’s Living Room, the exposed loft was designed for casual meetings and socializing.
+Metal and wood stairs, commissioned by a local artist for the hotel, lead to the mezzanine level – also known as the Living Room Loft.
+Floating above the hotel’s Living Room lobby, the exposed loft was designed for casual meetings and socializing.

-The corridors submerge you with their perforated pewter blue metal ceilings, which project “underwater bubbles” of light along the walls.
-The carpet, with waves of undulating layers of deep blue and rich brown, contrasts the walls of kelp green and ushers you through the premier of Seattle boutique hotels.
+Our corridors submerge you with perforated pewter blue metal ceilings, which project “underwater bubbles” of light along the walls.
 Sconces constructed of laminated linen and brushed stainless glow along the hallways.
+The carpet, with waves of undulating layers of deep blue and rich brown, contrasts the kelp green walls and ushers you through our truly unique luxury hotel in downtown Seattle.